osmandapp/web/main/docs/user/personal/favorites.md

 You can change name, description, address for chosen favorite, change or create new group for it, select another icon, color and shap, replace another point with this.

 ### Search

-- Favorite points can be seacrhed by [Search function](../search/index.md) of OsmAnd.
-The first points will be from 'My favorites'.
+Favorites can be found using [Search function](../search/index.md) of OsmAnd.
+The first lines of the search results will be from *My favorites*.
+In Android verson of the app you can also use [Search in 'My Favorites' menu](#search-1).

 <Tabs groupId="operating-systems">